naninovel/docs/docs/zh/support/index.md

 1. Create a new Unity project.
 Make sure you're using Unity version supported by the [current Naninovel release](https://github.com/Elringus/NaninovelWeb/releases).
 2. Import the latest available Naninovel version from the Asset Store (in case a pre-release version is available, use it instead).
 3. Add the required assets and modify the project to reproduce the issue.
 Please **keep naninovel scripts as short as possible** and only add assets that are **essential to replicate the issue**.
-4. Create a text file (.txt) inside the project directory and specify step-by-step instructions (in English) on how to reproduce the issue, eg:
+4. Create a text file (.txt) inside the project directory and specify step-by-step instructions on how to reproduce the issue, eg:

 ```
 1. Open scene "SampleScene".